tge-was-taken/p4gpc.modloader/README.md

 ## Advanced usage
 Modified files can be loaded without the need of a mod folder if placed in the root of the mods directory.
 These files take priority over other mods.

-# Notes
-If the console is enabled in Reloaded you can see which files are accessed during gameplay.
-Unless you need this info, I'd recommend you to disable the console for performance reasons as it causes stuttering especially during movies.